Kitchener Public Library: History

-Expansion

-In 2010 the main branch underwent a $40 million 25,000-square-foot expansion.
+In 2010, the main branch underwent a $40 million 25,000-square-foot expansion.
 Completed in 2013, the project increased floor space by 30% (from around 82,000 square feet to 107,000 square feet).
 The expansion also made the entire building wheelchair accessible.
 Designed by Levitt Goodman Architects, the building was awarded a 2015 Library Architectural and Design Transformation award by the Ontario Library Association.

-In 2015 the Kitchener Public Library became the first library in Canada to lend out internet Hotspots.
+In 2015, the Kitchener Public Library became the first library in Canada to lend out internet hotspots.
+Since 2017, musical instruments have been available for loan.
+The initial program launch was supported by an 150 instrument donation from Sun Life Financial.
+In 2021, the library eliminated fines for overdue materials.
+In 2025, the Southwest branch of the library opened a teaching kitchen and started a program to teach children culinary skills.